Authorization

 The business model rely on subscription fees and advertising.
 Subscribers can, for a small monthly fee access a version of the site without adds.
 Guests can still read articles published on the site, but will be presented with ads.

-(Implementing ads are NOT part of this assignment)
+(Implementing ads are out-of-scope)

 Policy